loforteg/ECON622-PS4/README.md

 ## Exercise 1b - Git, GitHub, and Version Control
 This exercise is about collaborating with people, assigning each other issues, and modifying your files accordingly.

-## Exercise 1c - GitHub, and Version Control
+## Exercise 1c - Git, GitHub, and Version Control
 In this exercise we are going to tackle the possible issues arising when two collaborators modify the same file.